...rewarding academic success!

 **All applicants must complete the FAFSA in order to be considered for scholarships.
 Demonstrated need coupled with academic credentials and other factors will determine the student's scholarship level.
 Full-time enrollment only (12 or more credits per semester).
 Must maintain cumulative Stockton GPA of 3.0.

 ^Based on final transfer GPA.
 Award amounts are per year, split evenly between fall and spring semesters.
-Above award amount(s) effective Fall 2019 term enrollment.
+Above award amount(s) effective Spring 2019 term enrollment.
 Adjustments will not be made after initial enrollment.
 Award cannot be used for summer courses.
 Full-time enrollment only (12 or more credits per semester).
 Continuous enrollment required to maintain scholarship; scholarship will be cancelled upon withdrawal from Stockton.
 Must maintain cumulative Stockton GPA of 3.0.
 Scholarship remains in effect until 128 credit limit is reached, inclusive of transfer credits.
 Students who have already earned a bachelor's degree are ineligible for Transfer Scholarship Awards.

 ^^Urban Leadership Award applicants must complete the FAFSA.
 Demonstrated need coupled with academic credentials and other factors will determine the student's scholarship level.